quixio/quix-streams/docs/windowing.md

 Here are some general concepts about how windowed aggregations are implemented in Quix Streams:

 - Only time-based windows are supported.
 - Every window is grouped by the current Kafka message key.
+- Messages with `None` key will be ignored.
 - The minimal window unit is a **millisecond**.
 More fine-grained values (e.g. microseconds) will be rounded towards the closest millisecond number.